Navigating the File System

 - Using Wildcards: Wildcards can simplify command inputs.
 For example,

-), while a relative path is based on your current directory (e.g.,documents
+/home/user/documents), while a relative path is based on your current directory (e.g.,documentsif you're in/home/user). - Using

 Conclusion